We got broadcast excellence as you've come to know, love, and expect.

 That's a bad place to put it.

-On the cutting edge of societal evolution, it's L. Rushbaugh combining a serious discussion of issues with the irreverent and unpredictable humor, credibility on both sides.
+On the cutting edge of societal evolution, it's El Rushbog combining the serious discussion of issues with irreverent and unpredictable humor credibility on both sides.

-Um I think that Congressman William Jefferson, uh Democrat Louisiana, is going to use the excuse that it's the racist cops' fault that he had to have this National Guard escort, which the white Republican counterpart would not have had to have, because being a black man in that affluent neighborhood carrying boxes out of the house, he would have been shot as a looter.
+I think that Congressman William Jefferson, Democrat Louisiana, is going to use the excuse that it's the racist cops' fault that he had to have this National Guard escort, which the white Republican counterpart would not have had to have, because being a black man in that affluent neighborhood carrying boxes out of a house, he would have been shot as a looter.

-Well, that's except there is a there's a problem with the timeline.
+Well, except there's a problem with the timeline.

-The guard says that before they left, he never said a word about going to his house.
+The guard says, but before they left, he never said a word about going to his house.

 It was only after they left that Congressman William Jefferson said that he needed to go to his house.